Google Maps & Label Readability

 Now look at Yahoo!’s “New York” label:

 Yahoo!’s outlines are much thinner, causing the text to be interrupted by dark road lines and water details.
-This forces readers to give a second look to many labels—and instead of reading these labels, you’re often deciphering them.
+This forces readers to give a second look to many labels—and instead of reading Yahoo!’s labels, you’re often deciphering them.

 But look what happens if we enlarge Yahoo!’s outlines to resemble Google’s:

-And Yahoo! also uses only three:
+But Bing uses only three:

 The effect of these lighter labels may not seem that drastic—but look what happens when we make Bing look a little more like Google by giving it a fourth class of lighter and smaller city labels: